-“After the ceremony, our friends and family had to walk 10 minutes from the chapel to the reception venue.
+“After the ceremony, our guests had to walk 10 minutes from the chapel to the reception venue.
 The Xcaret coordinators recommended we hire some conch blowers to entertain our guests along the way and it was seriously worth it!!
 The conch blowers gave such an impressive feel of ancient Mayans.
 I remember telling Ramzi as we walked down the path through the conch blowers how incredibly impressive that whole moment was and how proud I was of our big day (and our reception hadn’t even started!)

 It was especially beautiful to end the walk in the spiral at the entrance of La Isla.
 Ramzi and I stood down in the middle of the spiral, with a Mayan conch blower singing a hymn next to an open flame, and we watched as all our guests lined up in the spiral and lit up their sparklers.
-It wasn’t just a beautiful picture opportunity, but a moment filled with so much happiness knowing that all our closest friends and family were there with us, for us!”
+It wasn’t just a beautiful picture opportunity, but a moment filled with so much happiness knowing that all our closest family and friends were there with us, for us!”

 Real Destination Wedding Inspiration & Advice from the Bride

 Was there any tradition that you skipped for your destination wedding or a tradition that you put a “destination wedding” spin on?